kmehltretter82/frama-c-linux/src/plugins/nonterm/README.md

 =======

-Nonterm (for "non-termination") is a small plug-in used to help identify issues when running a Value analysis.
+Nonterm (for "non-termination") is a small plug-in used to help identify issues when running Eva.

-It runs after Value and outputs warnings when reachable but definitively non-terminating functions/loops are detected, e.g. as in the code below:
+It runs after Eva and outputs warnings when reachable but definitively non-terminating functions/loops are detected, e.g. as in the code below:

     void f(int i) {